 The best way to make the best of your trip and get the most bang for your buck is to plan.
 While there are many positive things to say about spontaneity and going with the flow, for a destination like Alaska, it’s wise to map out your route and book many of your activities in advance.
 That way, you can get the most out of your trip.

-Travel insurance policies cover things like trip cancellation, trip interruption, trip delay, lost or stolen bags, emergency medical treatment, and emergency evacuation.
-Most also include active adventure sports and rental car damage coverage or offer them as add-ons to the policy you choose.
+Travel insurance policies cover trip cancellation, interruption, delay, lost or stolen bags, emergency medical treatment, and evacuation.
+Most also include active adventure sports and rental car damage coverage or offer them as add-ons to your chosen policy.

 The great thing about travel insurance it is very affordable.
-Even top-tier coverage won’t cost you much over $10 per day, and there are cheaper policies with lower reimbursement ceilings available too.
+Even top-tier coverage won’t cost you over $10 per day, and cheaper policies with lower reimbursement ceilings are also available.

 No matter what plan you choose, if you ever have to use it, you’ll be able to see that it’s worth every penny you spend on it.